azsry/phasmophobia_mechanics/README.md

 #### Truck EMF Data
 - The truck's EMF graph shows the sum of all EMF spots in the house, capped at 10
 ### Ouija Board
-- A player has to either wear a VR headset or use local push to talk, and be alone in a room for the ouija board to work
+- A player has to either wear a VR headset or use local push to talk if Local Push to Talk is enabled in settings.
+The ghost will always hear your voice if you use Voice Activation mode.
+  - In solo games, Push to Talk is not needed, regardless of the menu setting
-  - Appears to still work with multiple people in the room if any player is currently using local push to talk
+- Multiple people can be in the room when using the board
 - A player must be within 5m of the board for it to work
 - Entering a recognised phrase into a Ouija Board has a 1-in-3 chance of doing all of the following:
     - flickering all lights in the player's room